Multimodal-Language-Department-MPI-NL/Smoothing/README.md

 > Attribution: Use the script prepared for the focus group session.
 Attribute to this Envision Box module: [Module](https://www.envisionbox.org/embedded_MergingMultimodal_inPython.html)

+## ⚡ Quick Recommendation

+**For most use cases, MediaPipe's built-in smoothing is sufficient and recommended for keypoint data.**

+MediaPipe includes sophisticated smoothing using a **Butterworth filter** under the hood when `static_image_mode=False` (the default setting).
+This provides excellent results for smoothing raw keypoint trajectories without additional post-processing.

+**Use this module's signal processing pipeline when:**
+- You need to smooth **derivatives** (1st, 2nd, 3rd derivatives: speed, acceleration, jerk)
+- You want fine-grained control over smoothing parameters
+- You're comparing different smoothing techniques for research purposes

+---

-This module shows how to smooth motion tracking data to handle noise due to tracking inaccuracy and how to interpolate missing data.
+This module shows how to smooth motion tracking data to handle noise due to tracking inaccuracy and how to interpolate missing data using various signal processing techniques.

 ## 🔬 Research Context